ME369P/robot_generator/README.md

 ```
 Generate the robot.
 ```
-robot.create_robot()
+>>> robot.create_robot()
 ```
-Exit python and run simulation.launch on command terminal to simulate the generated robot.
+In a different terminal, run simulation.launch on command terminal to simulate the generated robot.
 ```
-roslaunch robot_generator {robot name}_simulation.launch
+$ roslaunch robot_generator {robot name}_simulation.launch
 ```
-If you do not remember the name of the robot, call the method getID.
+If you do not remember the name of the robot, in the Python terminal, call the method getID.
 ```
-robot.getID()
+>>> robot.getID()
 'Groot'
 ```